Adventures of Superman

 I love the idea that Superman’s exploits” are so commonly known as adventures.
 We always say he fights a never-ending battle, but calling them adventures sounds so much more positive, exciting, and forward thinking to me.
 Let’s hope My Adventures With Superman” continues in the tradition of the Superman we love in more than just name.

-June 26, 2023
+June 26, 2023 MAWS

 Previous post

-Fleischer Follow-Up Last month I wrote a review for the Blu-Ray release of the 1940s Fleischer theatrical shorts.
+Fleischer Follow-up Last month I wrote a review for the Blu-Ray release of the 1940s Fleischer theatrical shorts.
 In it I tried to be as detailed as I could.
 I spent a

 Next post

-My Adventures Watching My Adventures With Superman A few weeks ago I finished writing my recaps of each episode of My Adventures with Superman for Multiversity Comics.
+My Adventures watching My Adventures with Superman A few weeks ago I finished writing my recaps of each episode of My Adventures with Superman for Multiversity Comics.
 After a brief hiatus I wanted